Constitution of Shakespeare on the Lawn

 Article IV.
 Staff Positions

 SotL Staff positions are appointed at the end of each spring semester by the current officers and the officers elect.
 In the event that this results in a tie, the president-elect shall make the final decision.
-All staff positions are responsible for maintaining an updated binder on their job responsibility and resources for future staff members to ensure continuity during exec transitions.
+Once appointed, staff members are expected to complete voting requirements during each semester in which they serve.
+All staff members are responsible for maintaining an updated binder outlining their positions’ responsibilities and providing resources for future staff members, in order to aid future staff members in understanding their positions.
 This binder should be updated each academic year by the April General Meeting.

 Chapter I. Historian/Alumni Chair